 Furthermore, internal data has shown that continuation rates for students from LPNs are also particularly low, measured at 79.41% in 2014-15 and rising to 80% in 2017-18 (internal data).
 Non-continuation for LPN students shows a significant gap compared to those from non-LPNs.
 However, we were particularly interested to find that within this group, young males (i.e. under the age of 21) had a continuation rate of 83% in 2016-17.
 Whereas continuation for males from POLAR4 Quintile 1 and 2 at all English providers were at 88.7% in 2016-17 (AP dataset).
 Over the same period, continuation rates of males from POLAR Quintiles 3, 4 and 5 at all English providers was at 91.8% in 2016-17 (AP dataset).
 The gap between our young male students from low participation neighbourhoods (POLAR4 Q1 & 2) and that of males from high participation neighbourhoods across English providers show a significant gap (8.8ppt).
-We acknowledge the ongoing work that needs to be done to ensure successful outcomes for students from low participation areas and have, therefore, included increasing continuation rates for young males from low participation neighbourhoods (POLAR4 Q1 as an additional target within this plan.
+We acknowledge the ongoing work that needs to be done to ensure successful outcomes for students from low participation neighbourhoods (POLAR4 Quintiles 1 and 2) as an additional target within this plan.
 With this target, we aim to increase continuation rates of young males from LPNs at Plumpton.
 (Refer to Appendix 1: Targets).